wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

    NOTE: The Terminal is inside a Dockerized Ubuntu (18.04 Bionic Beaver LTS) image.
    So `apt-get` commands are used to install <a target="_blank" href="https://linuxacademy.com/cp/courses/lesson/course/4049/lesson/2/module/329">Prometheus</a>, <a target="_blank" href="https://linuxacademy.com/cp/courses/lesson/course/4049/lesson/3/module/329">Alertmanager</a>, and <a target="_blank" href="https://linuxacademy.com/cp/courses/lesson/course/4049/lesson/4/module/329">Grafana</a>.

-   The infrastructure is monitored by using Prometheus's Node Exporter and viewed statistic about our CPU, memory, disk, file system, basic networking, and load metrics.
+   The infrastructure is monitored by using <a target="_blank" href="https://github.com/prometheus/node_exporter">Prometheus's Node Exporter</a> and viewed statistic about our CPU, memory, disk, file system, basic networking, and load metrics.
 Also monitored are contrainers being using on virtual machines.

    Once infrastructure monitoring is up and running, the basic Node.js application uses a Prometheus client libary to track metrics across the app.